nmb10/domebricks/README.md

     Pre-alfa release of the script.
 Use it on your own risk, I don't guarantee correctness of any value computed.
 </p>
 <p align="center">
-    Python3 script to compute bricks shape for a dome (pompeii or pizza oven) with detailed blueprint for every row.
+    Bricks shape calculator for a dome (pompeii or pizza oven) with detailed blueprint for every row.
 </p>
 <p align="center">
     <a href="#geometric-shapes-for-dome-bricks">About The Project</a> •